Healthcare Ergonomics

 • Coordinate the HEPS Conference Steering Committee and support the organizers of the event

-• Collect, review and share “best practices” and “best experiences” for improving human factors and ergonomics in healthcare
+• Collect, review and share “best practices” and “best experiences” for improving HFE in healthcare

 Topics of Interest